aryawidjaja/bytegenie-final-evaluation/problem2/README.md

 5. **Combine Results:**
    - Finally, the relevant data is combined based on the relationships between `event_url`, `company_url`, and `person_id`, and the specified output columns are returned.

-### Conclusion

-This solution is flexible and can handle a wide range of queries involving events, companies, and people attributes, ensuring that only relevant data is returned based on the specified filters.